Bricktech2000/Notes/notes/extremum.md

 see [[inflection-point]], [[classical-math-notation]]

-> extrema (the plural of extremum), are the largest and smallest value of the function, either within a given range (the local or relative extrema), or on the entire domain (the global or absolute extrema). — Wikipedia
+> extrema (the plural of extremum), are the largest and smallest value of the function, either within a given range (the local or relative extrema), or on the entire domain (the global or absolute extrema). &mdash; Wikipedia

 $f'(x) = 0$